 - Determine that Retained Earnings/Owners Equity agrees with the prior year’s trial balance and allocations are appropriate.
 Complete Business Group knows what your accountant needs for this report.

 - Verify that your Inventory on your balance sheet agrees with your Inventory Valuation Summary.
 If it does not, then review all your inactive inventory items.
 It’s always a good idea to verify with a physical count.
-If you have negative inventory, you have a workflow issue that needs to be corrected!
-Clean these up before year-end.
+If you have a negative inventory, you have a workflow issue that needs to be corrected!
+Clean these up before the year-end.

-- Make sure that the payroll tax liability summary report agrees with the balance sheet for the same month end.
+- Make sure that the payroll tax liability summary report agrees with the balance sheet for the same month-end.

 - Reconcile each credit card statement for each month to date.
 Review any outstanding or uncleared items.

-- Call all the banks or loan companies to find out the balance of all loans as of tax year end, make sure the balance agrees.
+- Call all the banks or loan companies to find out the balance of all loans as of tax year-end, make sure the balance agrees.
 You may need to adjust the loan through Interest Expense.

 - For users or QuickBooks Desktop, run a data integrity check, and a backup.
 Also, run printed reports for year-end.
 Balance sheet, Income Statement, a general ledger and a listing of the new fixed assets purchased for the year.
 Make sure your balance sheet is balanced!! (it can indicate a data integrity problem.)